AnzoDK/RPEngine/README.md

  The engine contains a few functions that should always be used instead of worked around.
 - ##### `RosenoernEngine::RosenoernEngine(bool _debug, int buffers)`
    - The default constructor for the engine it takes 2 arguments and both should always be supplied.
-     - bool _debug: Indicates debug behaviour, this doesn't do anything for the engine at the moment, but does set a few variables in the RPAudio library
+     - `bool _debug`: Indicates debug behaviour, this doesn't do anything for the engine at the moment, but does set a few variables in the RPAudio library
-     - int buffers: The amount of audio buffers that should be available - It is worth noting that the RPAudio doesn't clear them very often, so a number larger than 5 and smaller than 10 is recommened.
+     - `int buffers`: The amount of audio buffers that should be available - It is worth noting that the RPAudio doesn't clear them very often, so a number larger than 5 and smaller than 10 is recommened.
 It is also good to know that the engine will crash if it runs out of buffers and cant clear any of them.
  - ##### `void RosenoernEngine::Init()`
    - The Engine initializer.
 This should always be run after the initial object declaration.
 If you fail to run this function before any engine logic you will end up with udefined behaviour.
 - `RosenoernAudio& RosenoernEngine::GetAudioController()`